OmarRehan/Multi-Layer-Data-Lake-Pipelines-on-AWS/README.md

 Presentation Layer:-
 -------------
 - This Layer contains models required by data analytics, reporting & data science teams so they can build models, derive insights & generate reports.
-- Initial & Incremental load differs according to each table's type, each table's loading strategies is in the mapping sheet.
+- Initial & Incremental load differs according to each table's type, each table's loading strategies are in the mapping sheet.
-- Data stored as Delta Lake format to support ACID, Merge and many other Data Lake features.
+- Data stored as Delta Lake format to support ACID, Merge, and many other Data Lake features.
-- Model Node : the below model is just for the sake of demo and to have as much data transformation as possible, as source data is denormalized, i had to make a normalized model which does not conform completely with data lake concepts.
+- Model Note: the below model is just for the sake of demo and to have as much data transformation as possible, as source data is denormalized, I had to make a normalized model which does not conform completely with data lake concepts.

 ![presentation_layer_model](https://user-images.githubusercontent.com/20134836/85896312-8a670080-b7f8-11ea-95df-beee5c718a3b.png)